eprikhodko/music-box/README.md

 ![screenshot of click-up board](assets/click-up-tasks.png)

-- Then I began to work with this tasks that I created for myself
+- Then I began to work with that tasks that I created for myself
 - During the rest of the work on this project I continued to break big features into the smaller tasks and then implemented them one by one
-- I also used feature branches and Pull Requests to keep up my work well structured and organized: [Link to example PR](https://github.com/eprikhodko/music-box/pull/18)
+- I also used feature branches and Pull Requests to keep my work well structured and organized: [Here is a link to example PR](https://github.com/eprikhodko/music-box/pull/18)

 ## To-Do

+- make UI work more smooth
 - add Russian language support